 4) Leverage Video Opportunities

 Video matters, regardless of industry.
 Our brain processes visual information more quickly, and that effect magnifies with moving images.
-As a result, a wide range of social media experts recommend adding video to your content mix.
+As a result, a wide range of social media experts recommends adding video to your content mix.

 In manufacturing, however, this emphasis is especially important.
 Your goal is to show off your product, and nothing can accomplish that better than this type of content.